-- You can have inheritance in embedded keys/values and a discriminator is added (you must define the discriminator in the metadata of the embedded type). - When retrieving embedded elements, all fields are retrieved in one call.
+- You can have inheritance in embedded keys/values but with all inherited fields stored in the same table with a discriminator (you must define the discriminator in the metadata of the embedded type). - When retrieving embedded elements, all fields are retrieved in one call.
 That is, fetch plans are not utilised.
 This is because the embedded element has no identity so we have to retrieve all initially.